kumahq/kuma/docs/madr/decisions/046-meshservice-policy-matching.md

 On a universal zone, `namespace` is not valid.

-Note that this means it's possible to refer to synced `MeshServices` via their transformed `<service>-<hash-suffix>`.
+Note that this means it's possible to refer to synced `MeshServices` via their transformed `<service>-<hash-suffix>` name.

 #### `labels`

-If `name` is not set, `labels` must be set.
+If `name` is not set, `labels` must be set and `namespace` cannot be set!

 Via `labels`, groups of `MeshServices` can be matched, for example by:

 * `kuma.io/display-name`
 * `kuma.io/zone`

-If `kuma.io/zone` is set, a missing `namespace` field means we refer to _all_ `MeshServices` with this name.
-If no `kuma.io/zone` is set, the `namespace` is assumed to be the namespace of the policy making the reference.
+With `labels`, we don't assume anything about the namespace of the object.
+The namespace _must_ be selected using the `k8s.kuma.io/namespace` label.

+This also means more verbosity for the headless service usecase.
-This means we don't infer any similarity between the local namespace and the other zone's namespace.
+It means we don't infer any similarity between the local namespace and the other zone's namespace.

 #### Examples

+These examples assume the `frontend` namespace and the zone named `local-zone`.

 ##### `MeshService`